mooreds/cordova-project-template/readme.md

 Copy all top-level files (Makefile, .gitignore, .circle.yml, .bowerrc, Grunfile.coffee, etc) into the project root, making changes as desired.

-Copy hooks from the `cordova` directory into the project's `.cordova` folder.
+Copy hooks from the `cordova` directory into the project's `.cordova` folder (or the `hooks` directory under the project root if you are using cordova 3.3.1-0.3.1 or above.
 The hooks will automatically add .gitignore files to platforms when they're added, run grunt tasks automatically before `cordova prepare` and remove excess build files after `cordova prepare`.

 Copy `www` directory for a boilerplate Backbone app and test suite set up with Require.js, along with HTML and Less compilation and image minification provided by Grunt.
 You will want to remove the default www/index.html file.